 If you're not familiar with SlideShare, you may wonder what it is and how it can help your business.

 SlideShare is a platform that lets users share slide presentations online.
 Presentations can be shared publicly, or the share can be limited to a private group.
 Since SlideShare presentations are viewed online, they can be considered a form of online content.
-As such, they have some things in common with other types of online content.
+As such, they've got some things in common with other types of online content.

 SlideShare was founded in 2006 but has been owned by LinkedIn since 2012.
 According to SlideShare's own About page, the website ranks internationally within the top 100 most-visited sites and has over 80 million users.
 The popularity of SlideShare gives you the potential to reach a large number of potential clients when you use it to share your presentations.

 What Makes a Great SlideShare Presentation?

 As discussed earlier, SlideShare presentations can be considered a form of online content.
 As such, they've got much in common with other forms of online content.
 Perhaps the most notable common factor is that you literally have seconds to attract a viewer's attention before they move on to other online content.

 So, you may be wondering, what makes a SlideShare presentation great?
 Why do some SlideShare presentations attract thousands of views while others are skipped over and fail to become popular?